MEET THE TEAM

 Individual, Couple, Family Therapy

-Kelly Bernardin-Dvorak is the founder, lead therapist, supervisor, and contract administrator at Jonah Counselling & Consulting.
+Kelly Bernardin-Dvorak is a therapist, supervisor, and contract administrator at Jonah.
 She is a Relationship & Family Therapist & an Individual Counsellor (registered with CAMFT, CCPA, and the MB College of Social Workers *.)

-Kelly works with individuals, couples, families, youth, & children, and also offers professional consultation/ supervision to other therapists and community helpers seeking to continually develop their skills.
+Kelly works with individuals, couples, families, youth, & children, and also offers professional consultation/ supervision to other therapists and community helpers.
 For folks interested in the Enneagram, Kelly offers individual and group services built around this way of understanding ourselves.
+She also consults with community organizations about wellbeing initiatives and staff development.

 Kelly holds a Masters Degree in Marriage & Family Therapy from Briercrest Seminary.
 Prior to establishing Jonah, she worked at the Addictions Foundation of MB as well as several other community based social service organizations.
 She has worked in community development and helping work for over 20 years, including providing therapy services and supporting mental health/wellbeing promotion in Northern MB Cree communities.